xoikia/IPL_DATA_ANALYSIS/README.md

     * The highest win margin by runs is 146.

-    * 75% of the winning  team that batted first had a win margin of less than 19 runs and 25%  had more than 19 runs
+    * 75% of the winning  team that batted first had a win margin of less than 19 runs and 25%  had more than 19 runs.

-    * The highest win margin by wickets is 10
+    * The highest win margin by wickets is 10.

-    * 75% of the winning team that fielded first won by a margin of  less than 6 wickets and 25% more than 6 wickets
+    * 75% of the winning team that fielded first won by a margin of  less than 6 wickets and 25% more than 6 wickets.

 ### **Most games officiated by an Umpire**

     * S Ravi has officiated in 106 matches which is the highest number of matches officiated by any umpire, followed by Dharmasena 87.

     * Subroto Das and Nand Ksihore has least number of matches officiated, 1 each.